-A Beginning Dancer's Intro To Dance Classes, Teachers, and Studios
+A Beginning Dancer's Intro To Our Dance Classes, Teachers, and Studios

 At the start of the twenty-first century, there were approximately 18,000 studios giving instruction in the dance art forms that individuals learn for enjoyment, in 2022 that estimate is almost 60,000.
 Despite the growing popularity for schools, the majority of people in the world learn to dance by watching and being guided.

 Dance lessons are offered by age group for toddlers age 2.5 -3.5, kids age 3.5-7, children age 8 -11, teens age 11-15, or adults 15+ at various dance skill levels, including pre-beginner dance foundations classes.
 Our classes run in seasons, fall, winter, winter/spring, spring and summer.
 You can enroll at anytime during the season.
 Additionally, teachers may provide private instruction to students.
 Teaching dance is done with both teacher modeling and verbal explanations.
 Warm-up activities help students get ready for class by getting their bodies ready to learn dancing moves safely.
 For beginners to learn how to dance, teachers break down the steps very carefully, repeating steps many times with great patience.
 The final assembly of these components enables dancers to carry out a whole routine.

 Everyone who takes dance knows that it's benefits include developing elegance and poise, discipline, physical fitness.
 It improves their posture, rhythm, coordination, and ultimately their confidence.
 It's a wonderful place to develop friendships and our classes are non-competitive.

 Parents enroll their children in dancing lessons so they can gain elegance and poise, discipline, physical fitness, improve their rhythm and coordination, and improve peer interaction.
 Many men and boys are drawn to jazz and hip-hop and shuffle dance classes.
 We welcome all genders, all ages and all bodies.